SoDOOManiac/So-Doom/README.md

 So Doom 5.6.3 is based on Crispy Doom 5.6.3 and has merged all changes to the Crispy Doom master branch up to commit [`af14e55d`](https://github.com/fabiangreffrath/crispy-doom/commit/af14e55dc45a846e28d7b0e99851f1548a9c6b1b).

- * The sky in NRFTL Maps 04-08 is now fixed if loaded from command line (thanks @Zodomaniac).
+ * The sky in NRFTL Maps 04-08 is now fixed if loaded from command line (thanks @SoDOOManiac).
  * HUD texts are now printed up to the right screen edge again (thanks Grizzly).
  * The DSSECRET fallback sound is now checked for availability.
 This fixes a crash when playing with a v1.2 or earlier IWAD (thanks @zx64).
  * The HUD widget coordinate re-calculation has been moved from thinker to drawer functions.
 This should fix the racing condition that caused the wide status bar widget alignment being drawn to the automap status bar with the brick border (thanks @kitchen-ace).